CTFEDs/grid-workshop/decks/deck.md

 ## flexbox was designed for layout in one dimension, i.e. layout in a row *or* a column

-^ share similar features e.g. alignment properties
+^ share similar features e.g. alignment properties Flexbox isn’t really intended for page layout, its more for components (as its impossible to do things like match flex-item heights across multiple rows)

 ---